Boeing B-17 Flying Fortress: Notable appearances in media

 A Douglas Aircraft B-17 assembly line is featured in the 1944 drama An American Romance.
 Hollywood featured the B-17 in its period films, such as director Howard Hawks' Air Force starring John Garfield and Twelve O'Clock High starring Gregory Peck.
 Both films were made with the full cooperation of the United States Army Air Forces and used USAAF aircraft and (for Twelve O'Clock High) combat footage.
 In 1964, the latter film was made into a television show of the same name and ran for three years on ABC TV.
 Footage from Twelve O' Clock High was also used, along with three restored B-17s, in the 1962 film The War Lover.
 An early model YB-17 also appeared in the 1938 film Test Pilot with Clark Gable and Spencer Tracy, and later with Clark Gable in Command Decision in 1948, in Tora!
 Tora!
 Tora! in 1970, and in Memphis Belle with Matthew Modine, Eric Stoltz, Billy Zane, and Harry Connick Jr. in 1990.
-The most famous B-17, the Memphis Belle, toured the U. S. with her crew to reinforce national morale (and to sell war bonds).
+The most famous B-17, the Memphis Belle, toured the US with her crew to reinforce national morale (and to sell war bonds).
 She was featured in a USAAF documentary, Memphis Belle: A Story of a Flying Fortress.

 The Flying Fortress has also been featured in artistic works expressing the physical and psychological stress of the combat conditions and the high casualty rates that crews suffered.
 Works such as The Death of the Ball Turret Gunner by Randall Jarrell and Heavy Metals section "B-17" depict the nature of these missions.
 The Ball turret itself has inspired works like Steven Spielberg's The Mission.
 Artists who served on the bomber units also created paintings and drawings depicting the combat conditions in World War II.
 Masters of the Air, a 2024 American war drama television miniseries created by John Shiban and John Orloff, based on the 2007 book Masters of the Air: America's Bomber Boys Who Fought the Air War Against Nazi Germany by Donald L. Miller, follows the actions of the 100th Bomb Group, a B-17 unit in eastern England during World War II.